pereiraleo447/worldbuilding-obsidian/PROJECT HARUKA/Story Overview.md

 ## Overview

-The game starts with Haruka waking up alone in a dark classroom.
+The game starts with the player character, Haruka, waking up alone in a dark classroom.
 After finding her classmate Yuuya Itou’s clothes and equipment, she’s contacted by Takumi, his older brother, through a portable radio among Itou’s equipment.
 After fighting off a minor spirit, Takumi tells Haruka that his younger brother is part of an international organization working to secure and contain paranormal anomalies, and that the fact that she survived this entity’s attack means she has tremendous spiritual potential at least on par with Itou’s.
 He also explains their current predicament: a massive feeder spirit essentially kidnapped the entire school’s souls for his consumption.
 The entity is hiding somewhere in the school, growing larger with every soul it consumes, and can only be killed at dusk or dawn– meaning Haruka has to first survive the night if she wants even a shot at ending this nightmare.

 The main portion of the act consists of exploring the school looking for clues on Itou’s whereabouts as well as a way to break the barrier before night.This act features a few basic enemies littered throughout the school’s west wing